barrabinfc/TorrenTV/README.md

 # [TorrenTV](https://github.com/torrentv/torrentv)

+## EXPERIMENTAL FORK

 This is a fork of TorrenTV, a direction towards 1.0, more stable, less hackish and easier to add new features/players.
+Once we get there, we will merge.

 --